gzaifa/neo4j-yelp/README.md

 "UNWIND $_batch AS _batch WITH _batch.value AS value  WITH {value}"</pre>

 We will have to go through the user file for a second time to create the FRIEND_OF relationship between all the user nodes.
+In order to make it run faster, create an index on user_id
+<pre>CREATE CONSTRAINT ConstraintUniqueUserId ON (p:USER) ASSERT p.user_id IS UNIQUE</pre>
 <pre>WITH 'call apoc.load.json("/yelp/yelp_dataset/yelp_academic_dataset_user.json") YIELD value RETURN value' AS load_json
 CALL apoc.periodic.iterate(load_json, 'WITH value MATCH (u:User {user_id:value.user_id})